“This place is a strange, incredible vortex of that creative spirit of life. Anybody who resonates with that spirit, you’re part of this.”

 Charles

 Charles was born and raised in Bend.
-He has always been a lover of rocks, nature and people, so it makes sense that he’s the one who looks after the garden in every way, every day.
-He embodies the delightful spirit of the garden, and cherishes the opportunity to care for the land and its critters.
+He has always been a lover of rocks, nature, and people.
+So, it makes sense that he’s the hands of the board as executive director, being the go-to guy on making the magic happen here.
+He embodies the delightful spirit of the garden, and cherishes the opportunity to care for the community.
 He shines so bright in how he invites visitors into his infectious joy for life and love of the garden.

 Joe

 Joe has lived most of his life in Bend, Oregon, where he raised a family and has spent decades looking after the locals as a chef and nutritionist.
-He is here on this planet to nourish the people through connection and community, and he can’t believe how lucky he is to get to head up the garden’s nonprofit so he can live exactly that.
+He is here on this planet to nourish the people through connection and community, and he can’t believe how lucky he is to get to head up the garden’s nonprofit as board president so that he can live exactly that joy.
 Come watch his heart melt as he gets chased after by giddy, clucking chickens!

 Ted

 Ted has lived in Central Oregon as a banker, business man and hotel owner for many decades, and now dedicates himself to the community by supporting local nonprofits and leading men’s groups.
 He knows that creating places of belonging heal the soul, on the personal and collective level.
-He is so excited to help restore the garden in order to support exactly that sort of wellbeing within people.
+As treasurer, he is so excited to help restore the garden in order to support that sort of wellbeing within people.

 Rebecca